CDiala/OnlineNotesAPI/README.md

   }
   ```

-- Setup .env file with the following variables.
-Ensure no white space between the key and value **[e.g. SECRET_KEY=mY-sEcReT_KeY]**, and string values shouldn't be quoted.
+- Create a .env file in the root folder, and setup the following variables.
+Ensure there are no white spaces between keys and values **[e.g. SECRET_KEY=mY-sEcReT_KeY]**, and values shouldn't be quoted.

   ```
   SECRET_KEY